marijnh/Eloquent-JavaScript/10_modules.md

 {{index resolution, "relative path"}}

-The way the string given to `require` is translated to an actual file name or Web address differs in different systems.
+The way the string given to `require` is translated to an actual file name or web address differs in different systems.
 When it starts with `"./"` or `"../"`, it is generally interpreted as relative to the current module's file name.
 So `"./format-date"` would be the file named `format-date.js` in the same directory.